MounishVV/PRODIGY_WD_05/README.md

-Weather Application

-Welcome to the Weather Application repository!
-This project is a weather forecasting tool that allows users to check the current weather and forecast for various locations.
+Welcome to the Weather App!

+This application provides real-time weather information, including current conditions, forecasts, and more.
+It is designed to give users an easy and intuitive way to check the weather for their location or any other city around the world.

 Features
-Current Weather: View the current temperature, weather condition, and other related data.
+Current Weather: View the current weather conditions, including temperature, humidity, and weather description.

-Forecast: Get a weather forecast for the next few days.
+Forecasts: Get hourly and daily weather forecasts.

-Search Functionality: Search for weather information by city or location.
+Search Functionality: Search for weather information by city name.

+Location Detection: Automatically detect and display weather for your current location (optional based on permissions).

-User Interface: Clean and intuitive UI for ease of use.
+User Interface: Clean and user-friendly interface for easy navigation.

 Technologies Used
-Frontend: HTML, CSS, JavaScript
+Frontend: html,css,js

-Weather API: Free Weather API
+Weather API: FreeweatherAPI